• Home

 Some of England’s most prestigious and world famous sporting and arts events take place in South East England.

-Horseracing is a winner and you’ll find Surrey’s Epsom Derby, classed as the ‘world’s greatest flat race’, in June, while Hampshire’s Goodwood mixes the racing of horses with cars during a summer season of events – first the Festival of Speed in June, then Glorious Goodwood for a festival of horseracing in August, rounded off with the Goodwood Revival celebrating all things vintage in September.
+Horseracing is a winner and you’ll find Surrey’s Epsom Derby, classed as the ‘world’s greatest flat race’, in June, while Hampshire’s Goodwood mixes the racing of horses with cars during a summer season of events – first the Festival of Speed in July, then Glorious Goodwood for a festival of horseracing also in July, rounded off with the Goodwood Revival celebrating all things vintage in September.

 Sussex is noted for the arts, with the Festival of Chichester, showcasing major West End productions and fringe performances from April to September while nearby Glyndebourne‘s opera season runs from May to August.
 Plus, Sussex Day is celebrated annually on the 16 June, putting the county’s rich heritage on the map.